tannerm/rapidology-plugin/README.md

 **Does Rapidology work with my email service provider?**

-Rapidology integrates with AWeber, MailChimp, Campaign Monitor, Constant Contact, Mad Mimi, Infusionsoft, iContact, GetResponse, mailpoet, feedblitz, SendInBlue, and Ontraport.
+Rapidology integrates with AWeber, Emma, Hubspot, MailChimp, Campaign Monitor, Constant Contact, Mad Mimi, Infusionsoft, iContact, GetResponse, mailpoet, feedblitz, SendInBlue, and Ontraport.

 **How will these opt-in forms work on mobile?**